Alumni

 MASATO KIKUCHI, (1995).
 Associate Professor, School of Modern Languages, Georgia Institute of Technology.

 GABRIELLE LEE (2017) received her BA in Japanese Language and Literature with a minor in Classics and in 2018 received a Master's in Library and Information Science from the School of Computing and Information Science at the University of Pittsburgh.
-She is currently the Program Assistant for the National Consortium for Teaching about Asia at the University of Pittsburgh National Coordinating site.
+She is currently a Japanese cataloger at The Ohio State University Library.

 ABBY RACHAEL MARGOLIS (2002) is in Marketing research in Barcelona, Spain.